php/doc-base/README.md

 Change `your-language-of-choice` if you would like to check out a different language.

-Where `en/` contains the DocBook source files, and `doc-base` contains tools and resources used in all languages.
+The `en` folder contains the English DocBook source files, and `doc-base` contains tools and resources used in all languages.

 ### Edits